mtceballos/SIRENAdoc/SIRENAfunctions.rst

     Located in file: *integraSIRENA.cpp*

-    This function is the main wrapper function to detect, grade and calculate energy of pulses in input records.
+    This function is the main wrapper function to detect, grade and calculate the energy of the pulses in the input records.

     - Inititalize *PulsesCollection* structure
     - Check consistency of some input parameters
+    - If first record, read the necessary keywords and columns from the input file in order to convert from current to quasi-resistance space
+    - In case of running with threading
     - Detect pulses in input record (:cpp:func:`runDetect`).
-Save information of detected pulses

-        - If PCA, pulses energies are already written in the :cpp:member:`pulsesAll` structure

-    - If in RECONSTRUCTION (:option:`mode` = 1):
+    - If reconstruction (:option:`opmode` = 1) and not PCA:

-        - Filter record and calculate energy of pulses (:cpp:func:`runEnergy`)
+        - Filter and calculate energy of pulses (:cpp:func:`runEnergy`)
+    - Fill in the :cpp:member:`pulsesAll` structure
     - Populate output event list with pulses energies, arrival time and grading

     **Members/Variables**